AdobeDocs/campaign.en/help/v7/configuration/using/seed-addresses.md

 ---
 product: campaign
-title: Seed addresses
+title: Use seed addresses with an external recipient table
-description: Seed addresses
+description: Learn how to use seed addresses with an external recipient table
 audience: configuration
 content-type: reference
 topic-tags: use-a-custom-recipient-table